andrmich/owh/README.md

 ### GitHub Actions

-Steps below are executed in GitHub Actions pipeline.
+The steps below are executed in the GitHub Actions pipeline.
 However, if you wish to run it manually (without forking the repo and setting up your own pipeline), see the instructions below.

 #### IV.
 The VM itself